 Members and other individuals interested in supporting the goals and programs of JEA, NSPA and scholastic journalism are invited to submit convention program proposals for sessions at the national convention.
-This invitation is extended to teachers/advisers, professional journalists and students in editorial-leadership positions.
-Proposals must be received by Dec.
-15 (spring convention) or July 15 (fall convention), to be listed in the registration booklet.
-If the deadline has passed, please contact Lindsay Porter at 785-532-5532 or Porter@jea.org to see if speaking times are still available.
-We are still accepting speaker proposals for the fall convention.
+This invitation is extended to teachers/advisers, professional journalists and students in editorial leadership positions.
+Proposals must be received by Jan.
+15 (spring convention) or Aug.
+15 (fall convention), to be listed in the registration booklet.
+If the deadline has passed, please contact Lindsay Porter at 785-532-5563 or Porter@jea.org to see if speaking times are still available.

-Each person submitting a proposal will be notified by email two months before the convention of the status of that proposal.
+Each person submitting a proposal will be notified by email six to eight weeks before the convention of the status of that proposal.

 The number of proposals accepted will be determined by the number of rooms and available time slots.
 The program committee will look for variety and coverage of topics appropriate for student journalists involved in yearbooks, newspapers, newsmagazines, literary magazines, online news and broadcasting.
 In addition, the committee will consider topics appropriate for advisers.